Decision Snapshot

 Puck prep is the #1 determinant of shot quality — more important than machine brand, grinder price, or bean quality.
 A poorly prepared puck channels water through weak spots, creating uneven extraction that no amount of grind adjustment can fix.
 A well-prepared puck extracts evenly, producing sweet, balanced, clean espresso regardless of equipment quality.

-In our testing, adding proper WDT and distribution to our workflow reduced shot-to-shot variation by approximately 40%.
+In our testing, adding proper WDT and distribution to our routine reduced shot-to-shot variation by approximately 40%.
 According to Barista Hustle’s extraction research, channeling is the most common cause of inconsistent home espresso — and puck prep is the cure.

 Step 1: Dose — Weigh Every Time